YounesN/GOMC_Manual_Web/howto.rst

 Build PDB and PSF file
 ^^^^^^^^^^^^^^^^^^^^^^

+Generating PDB and PSF file for reservoir is similar to generating PDB and PSF file for isobutane, explained before.
+Here, we are focusing on how to generate
+PDB and PSF file for adsorbent.
 As mensioned before, GOMC can only read PDB and PSF file as input file.
-If you are using "\*.cif" file for your adsorbant, you need to perform few steps to extend the unit cell and export it as PDB file.
+If you are using "\*.cif" file for your adsorbent, you need to perform few steps to extend the unit cell and export it as PDB file.
 There are two ways that you can prepare your adsorption simulation: